 In particular people always want to know if it contains:

+Mercury /thiomersal -NoAluminium – Yes, it is adsorbed on Aluminium – Yes, it is adsorbed on aluminium hydroxide (0.5mg) which acts as an adjuvant.
 Antibiotics (neomycin, polymixin B, and streptomycin are used to prevent bacterial contamination and are found in trace quantities in some childhood vaccines Kanamycin is used early in the manufacturing process and is removed during the later stages of manufacture.
 If present, kanamycin levels in the final vaccine are less than 0.01 micrograms per dose (SmPC: section 4.4).

 Formaldehyde (used to inactivate toxins used in mfr of some vaccines) – No